You Only Live Twice (soundtrack): Other Sinatra version

-Nancy Sinatra recorded a record chart version of "You Only Live Twice" for Reprise Records that was arranged by guitarist Billy Strange who released several records of cover versions of Bond musical themes.
+Nancy Sinatra recorded a record chart version of "You Only Live Twice" for Reprise Records that was arranged by guitarist Billy Strange who released several records of cover versions of James Bond musical themes.
 Lee Hazlewood felt Barry's lush instrumental backing was not suitable for a chart single.
-On the Reprise version Sinatra's voice is double tracked giving not only an unusual sound but a pun on the title.
+On the Reprise version, Sinatra's voice is double tracked giving not only an unusual sound but a pun on the title.
 The record was released with a cover of Johnny Cash and June Carter's "Jackson" performed by Nancy Sinatra and Hazlewood.